fwextensions/trace/README.md

 	myBuggyFunc();

 I’ll explain how that line works later, but for now, just try running your script.
-You should see the following lines in the console:
+You should see the following lines in the Fireworks Console panel:

 	>>> myBuggyFunc: ( count: undefined )
 	>>> myBuggyFunc: var dom = fw.getDocumentDOM();